-In order to provide a context for this Consolidated Plan, the City reviewed Consolidated Annual Performance and Evaluation Reports (CAPERs) submitted to HUD during 2016-2021 and HUD's subsequent Program Year- End Review Letters.
+In order to provide a context for the Consolidated Plan, the City reviewed Consolidated Annual Performance and Evaluation Reports (CAPERs) submitted to HUD during 2016-2021 and HUD's subsequent Program Year- End Review Letters.
 The CAPER lists the City's accomplishments in meeting the goals and priorities established in the Consolidated Plan.
-During the last five years, the City has demonstrated timeliness in expending grant funds as prescribed by 24CFR 570.902(a)(1) which measures timeliness by requiring that entitlement grant funds available by the U.S. Treasury was less than 1.5 times the entitlement grant for the current year.
-The City has also demonstrated compliance with 24CFR 570.200(a) (3), the Overall Benefit Certification which requires that not less than seventy percent of the aggregate of CDBG expenditures be used for activities benefiting low-moderate income constituents.
+The City has demonstrated compliance with 24CFR 570.200(a) (3), the Overall Benefit Certification which requires that not less than seventy percent of the aggregate of CDBG expenditures be used for activities benefiting low-moderate income constituents.